All Episodes

 Women value security for the economy while men value opportunity.

-And I'm gonna tell you something, folks, this bothers me.
+And I'm going to tell you something, folks, this bothers me.

-I can I can understand, I'm gonna I'm gonna catch hell for this, but I can understand 70% of women wanting security.
+I can understand, I'm going to catch hell for this, but I can understand 70% of women wanting security.

-I can I because I thought feminism's been a joke from from day one.
+Because feminism has been a joke from day one.

 I mean, feminism basically tried to change human nature because human nature had been so unkind to many of the early feminist leaders.